Last Updated on

 6. Companies Under-Leverage Digital Potential

 From 3D printing to innovations in payment processing, technology is impacting the restaurant industry in several ways.
+Finding reliable 3d printing services fit for the food industry will require vetting multiple companies.
 Major investments into tech companies across the globe mean that new ways of doing business are on the horizon.
 Recent examples demonstrate that restaurant tech can transform how chains operate, manage staff, create value, and increase sales.

 The Middle East, and KSA in particular, have some of the highest mobile penetration and video consumption rates in the world.
 Yet many are under-leveraging mobile, social, digital, web, PR and earned media efforts.
 This presents a significant opportunity for Middle East restaurants to utilize what has been learned and developed in the more competitive and mature foodservice industry of the Western world.